JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 ### What was the role?

-As a **Software Engineer** as [First Option Software](https://www.firstoptionsoftware.com/) I usually led work on the absurdly varied software systems used by a building surveyor for insurance claims, later on focusing on building an Android app for a social media company.
+As a **Software Engineer** at [First Option Software](https://www.firstoptionsoftware.com/) I usually led work on the absurdly varied software systems used by a building surveyor for insurance claims, later on focusing on building an Android app for a social media company.

 ### What was the best & worst part?